rubcore/TheRuddyBomb/README.md

 The device functions in conjunction with a two-way radio and transmits device states (game start, armed, disarmed etc) via radio to all players on the field and from the device itself.

+It also includes an accelerometer as tamper detection when the device is in an armed state.

 ## Getting started

 -  Install Arduino IDE.